 The Service and Authority were delighted to be judged as "Good" at "effectively keeping people safe and secure" within our communities.
-The Service's second inspection was due in July 2020, however due to the pandemic this has been postponed.
+The Service's second inspection was due in July 2020, however due to the pandemic this was been postponed.
+A Covid inspection was undertaken during 2020 (see link below) and in early 2021 the Service welcomed its second main inspection.
+The report on the findings of this second inspection is expected in autumn 2021.